 Per IRS Publication 3 Armed Forces’ Tax Guide, page 15:

-Military pay received for this service will qualify for the combat pay exclusion if all of the requirements discussed in Service Eligible for Combat Pay Exclusion, later in Pub.
-3, other than service in a combat zone, are met and if the pay is verifiable by reference to military pay records.
+Military pay received for this service will qualify for the combat pay exclusion if all of the requirements discussed under Service Eligible for Combat Pay Exclusion, later, other than service in a combat zone, are met and if the pay is verifiable by reference to military pay records.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the webpage or document at the time it is accessed.